Profpatsch/dotfiles/README.md

 inform you if there are existing config files you need to backup.
 Dotfiles with sensitive contents are in a different repo, managed with stow as well, meaning some parts of a working config might be missing here.

+More and more scripts & assorted config is moving into nix expressions, [you can find them here][vuizvui-pkgs]

 I’m a native user of the [neo layout][neowiki], so some shortcuts could reflect that. ([Neo homepage][neo] (German))  On another note, why are you still typing